MDWdev/womenrising/README.md

 ### Reporting Bugs

-Currently the how to report bugs is being worked on.
-If you have any issues please send it to info@womenrising.co.
+Currently, the 'how to report bugs' is being worked on.
+If you have any issues, please send it to info@womenrising.co.

-Please make sure that you have your issues be as detailed as possible (screenshots are always helpful!!).
+Please make sure that you have your issues and be as detailed (and specific) as possible (screenshots are always helpful!!).

 ### Sources

 The choice of the code of conduct was inspired by the awesome [Coraline Ada Ehmke](https://github.com/CoralineAda) from her talk at [Geekfest](https://vimeo.com/101449990).
-If you want to look more into this you can find more at [contributor-covenant](http://contributor-covenant.org/).
+If you want to look more into this, you can find more at [contributor-covenant](http://contributor-covenant.org/).